 bitmap_maker (Callable) – Callback function used to create the PdfBitmap.

-fill_color (tuple[int, int, int, int]) – Color the bitmap will be filled with before rendering (RGBA values from 0 to 255).
+fill_color (tuple[int, int, int, int]) – Color the bitmap will be filled with before rendering.
+This uses RGBA syntax regardless of the pixel format used, with values from 0 to 255.

 grayscale (bool) – If True, render in grayscale mode.